-Transport will be mainly using the school minibuses - see separate Minibus Policy.
+Transport will be mainly using the school minibuses and 7-seater car - see separate Minibus Policy.

 In the event that alternative transport is required, bookings will only be placed with reputable coach companies.
 All coaches & mini-buses dealing with our school transport must be fitted with working seat belts.